-The residual land value or discounted cash flow methodology used to evaluate the prototypical development alternative is similar to what is often referred to as an income approach, and provides an estimate of the amount of money a developer could afford to pay for land, given an estimate of the net cash flow that results from the development and operation of the development.
-We used this methodology of estimating the land value that would be supported by the investment returns of the forecast revenues and costs associated with the apartment development alternative in order to identify whether it would be feasible to redevelop the Engineering Building site and the potential value the disposition of the site would generate for Santa Barbara County.
-A hurdle rate or return requirement of 14 percent Internal Rate of Return ("IRR") is assumed for the postulated apartment development alternative.
-A project is feasible if a developer can achieve a return on the developer/investor equity that meets a hurdle rate commensurate with the associated risk.
+The residual land value or discounted cash flow methodology used to evaluate the prototypical development alternative is similar to what is often referred to as an income approach, and provides an estimate of the amount of money a developer could afford to pay for land, given an estimate of the net cash flow that results from the development and operation of the development.1 We used this methodology of estimating the land value that would be supported by the investment returns of the forecast revenues and costs associated with the apartment development alternative in order to identify whether it would be feasible to redevelop the Engineering Building site and the potential value the disposition of the site would generate for Santa Barbara County.
+A hurdle rate or return requirement of 14 percent Internal Rate of Return ("IRR") is assumed for the postulated apartment development alternative with the associated risk.
 In essence, we asked the following question for the apartment use: